lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2021-12-22-MVT-example.md

 tags: examples, Isabelle, mean value theorem
 ---

 Doing mathematics requires a combination of intuition and rigour.
 Intuition is the source of ideas and conjectures.
-Proofs need to be rigorous, while at the same time avoiding excessive detail that would destroy readability.
-That is why we typically need intuition even to read a proof, let alone to conceive the theorem in the first place.
-How can we mechanise this awkward combination?
+Proofs need to be rigorous, while at the same time avoiding excessive detail, which would destroy readability.
+That is why we need intuition even to read a proof, let alone to conceive the theorem in the first place.
+How can we capture intuition in a formal proof?

 ### The mean value theorem

-Our example, the mean value theorem, is an elementary fact about the differential calculus:
+Our example, the *mean value theorem*, is an elementary fact about the differential calculus:

 * If $\phi(x)$ is continuous in the closed interval $[a,b]$, and differentiable in the open interval, then there is a value $\xi$ of $x$ between $a$ and $b$, such that $\phi(b)-\phi(a) = (b-a)\phi'(\xi)$.

-GH Hardy, in his legendary *Pure Mathematics* (cup, 1952), begins as follows (p.
+GH Hardy, in his legendary *Pure Mathematics* (CUP, 1952), begins as follows (p.
 242):

 > Before we give a strict proof of this theorem, which is one of the most important theorems in the differential calculus, it will be well to point out its obvious geometrical meaning.
 This is simply that, if the curve $APB$ has a tangent at all points of its length, then there must be a point, such as $P$, where the tangent is parallel to $AB$.
-For $\phi'(\xi)$ is the tangent of the angle which the tangent at $P$ makes with $OX$, and $(\phi(b) — \phi(a))/(b — a)$ the tangent of the angle which $AB$ makes with $OX$.
+For $\phi'(\xi)$ is the tangent of the angle which the tangent at $P$ makes with $OX$, and $(\phi(b) - \phi(a))/(b - a)$ the tangent of the angle which $AB$ makes with $OX$.

 Here is Hardy's accompanying diagram: